 Vitamins A, B, C & K as well as calcium, iron, potassium, fiber, manganese and folate levels are great nutritional attributes.
 People, and their dogs, certainly can and probably should eat spinach.

 Canines & Kidney Health

 A questionable aspect of spinach for dogs is the oxalate factor.
 It has high levels and cooking it doesn’t help.
-Whether baby spinach or large leaf style, it’s unavoidable.
-This is also true for quinoa and beets.

 Some rare medical conditions, however, do warrant oxalate restriction.
 This doesn’t likely apply to dogs.

 Feed bland spinach to a dog in a way that makes it easy to eat but also safe.
 Cook it and, most importantly, keep it simple.
 Don’t add ingredients like salt or onions.

 Also, chop it up so it’s more digestible.
 Canines can’t chew it that well.
 You know how this plant gets all tangled together.

 Place some spinach, here and there, in with your dog’s regular meals.

 The Reality of Pesticides